-As well as it's spots, The leopard (Panthera pardus) is distinguished by its opportunistic hunting behaviour, strength, and its ability to adapt to a variety of habitats including arid and montane areas.
+As well as it's spots, The leopard (Panthera pardus) is distinguished by its opportunistic hunting behaviour, strength, and its ability to adapt to a variety of habitats including arid and mountain areas.
 It can move at speeds of up to 58 kilometres per hour (36 mph).
-Phil Clark takes delivery of his Gin LEOPARD (EN D) and takes to the skies.
+Phil Clark takes delivery of his Gin Leopard (high-end EN-D 2-liner) and takes to the skies.

 The Genie Race 4 is a paragliding harness for competition racers designed for maximum aerodynamic efficiency.
 It offers an inflated tailfin, a sleek pod with a windscreen and integrated containers for the two reserves.
 Phil Clark analyses his new purchase.